jadecobra/python_tdd_exercises/source/functions/functions_w_none.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<test functions with assertIsNotNone and assertIsNone: tests>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<test functions with None: tests>`

 ----